kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

 # The Multi-SIMD-ISA Dilemma

 For many years - even decades - CPUs have been supplied with SIMD units.
-What started out as the MMX instruction set in what now feels like the Dark Ages has involved into highly sophisticated and capable SIMD units like AVX2, which are now available on most x86 CPUs still in use.
+What started out as the MMX instruction set in what now feels like the Dark Ages has evolved into highly sophisticated and capable SIMD units like AVX2, which are now available on most x86 CPUs still in use.
 But the 'better' SIMD ISAs - specifically AVX and better on x86 - are rarely fully exploited, as can be seen by scanning machine code for assembly instructions which are typical for these more advanced SIMD ISAs.
 This observation is puzzling at first - if the more evolved SIMD units are better than their predecessors, one would expect that they are widely adopted!
 The answer is simple: inertia, ignorance and tricky access.

 ## ... but it works!